Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 5. Add a new redirect URI: `http://localhost:8000/complete/discord/` (the trailing slash is important)
 6. Save the changes

-> [!CAUTION]
+!!! danger
-> Keep your application secret hidden at all times, it must never be shared (like your bot token)!
+    Keep your application secret hidden at all times, it must never be shared (like your bot token)!
 If you have suspicion this file was leaked, immediately reset it in your developer portal.

 In addition, you can also create a webhook for notifications from the admin panel, such as a new user registering or more in the future.
 This is optional but recommended: